Gaff/pgp.help/README.md

 ###How can I contact you?
 What is your PGP key?

-You can email me at pgp.help@shaylor.co.uk
+You can email me at hello@pgp.help

 ```
 -----BEGIN PGP PUBLIC KEY BLOCK-----